What are Painkillers and Painkiller Addiction?

-Painkillers can be categorized by the manner in which they are obtain: Over the counter (OTC) painkillers – medications that can be purchased by the consumer without the need of a prescription, and prescription painkillers – those that require a prescription from a medical professional for legal purchase.
+Painkillers can be categorized by the manner in which they are obtained: Over the counter (OTC) painkillers – medications that can be purchased by the consumer without the need of a prescription, and prescription painkillers – those that require a prescription from a medical professional for legal purchase.
 Painkillers can also be classified according to their chemical type.

 The following are the most common chemical types of painkillers along with examples of medications belonging to each category:

 - Non-steroidal anti-inflammatory drugs: Provides fever reducing and anti-inflammatory effects.
-Examples include Aspirin, Ibuprofen, and naproxen.
+Examples include Aspirin, Ibuprofen, and Naproxen.

-- Opiates: Psychoactive chemicals that function by decreasing reaction to pain, perception of pain, as well as increase pain tolerance.
+- Opiates: Psychoactive chemicals that function by decreasing reaction to pain, the perception of pain, as well as increase pain tolerance.
 Examples include Methadone, Oxycodone, Morphine, Codeine, and Hydrocodone.

 - Combinations: There are painkillers that are used in combination to provide pain relief through multiple sites of action.
 Examples include Percocet and Vicodin, which are a combination of opiates and acetaminophens.

-Painkillers are available in a variety of forms, including gel capsules, tablets, liquids, topical gels and injections.
+Painkillers are available in a variety of forms, including gel capsules, tablets, liquids, topical gels, and injections.
 They can be utilized to offer pain relief for a variety of ailments, including management of terminal diseases, surgeries, arthritis, sprains, strains, and other painful conditions.